 The web of ethics in Japan is rich and deep.
 But it is not Buddhist, not Shinto, it is complexly Japanese.
 Likewise, US ethics is not Christian, Jewish or otherwise.
 Sure, religion can influence ethics, but it is only part of the picture.
 Ethics is much deeper than religion — to think otherwise is naive.

-I am an Atheist but I also have mystical inclinations.
-My guess is that most “Natural Atheists” (Atheists from birth — those who never really embraced religion as an adult) do not share many of my mystical inclinations.
-But also, I think only a small percent of religious people themselves have a significant mystical quality.
+My guess is that most “natural atheists” (people who have never really embraced a religion as an adult) do not share many of my mystical inclinations.
+And perhaps even only a small percent of religious people actually have many significant mystical experiences either.

 You may also be interested in my posts on: